SystemsApproach/ops/provision.rst

 There are other edge prefixes used by Kubernetes, but they do not need to be created in NetBox.
-Note that ``qsfp0`` and ``qsfp1`` in this example denote transceiver ports connecting the switching fabric, where *QSFP* stands for Quad (4-channel) Small Form-factor Plugable.
+Note that ``qsfp0`` and ``qsfp1`` in this example denote transceiver ports connecting the switching fabric, where *QSFP* stands for Quad (4-channel) Small Form-factor Pluggable.

 With this site-wide information recorded, the next step is to install and document each *Device*.
 This includes entering a ``<devname>``,